 The certificate program explores insurance coding, health data content and structure, coding classification systems and pathophysiology.
 Students pursuing the degree learn about coding and reimbursement methodologies, health information systems and health information organization.
 Both programs require that students complete work-related supervised internships.
 The final semester of the degree program helps the student prepare for the Registered Health Information Technician (RHIT) certification exam.

 Located in Brenham, Blinn College offers two programs for students interested in careers in medical billing and coding.
-The four-semester billing and coding specialist program teaches students about coding and classification systems, coding and reimbursement methodologies, medical coding rules and medical billing.
+The four-semester billing and coding specialist program teach students about coding and classification systems, coding and reimbursement methodologies, medical coding rules and medical billing.
 Students also learn about health records, documentation requirements and federal regulations regarding payment systems.
-The HIT degree program includes healthcare courses, general education courses and two 256-hour clinical internships.
+The HIT degree program includes healthcare courses, general education courses, and two 256-hour clinical internships.
 This two-year program includes two summer semesters.

 Collin College in McKinney, part of the Collin County Community College District, offers a 40-credit-hour online program that prepares students for careers in medical coding and billing.
-To be eligible for this program, students must complete the following prerequisite courses: human anatomy and physiology, pathophysiology, pharmacology, healthcare systems and medical terminology.
+To be eligible for this program, students must complete the following prerequisite courses: human anatomy and physiology, pathophysiology, pharmacology, healthcare systems, and medical terminology.
 Course topics include basic and advanced medical coding, health data content and structure, medical law and ethics, medical insurance and ambulatory coding.
 Students spend the final semester reviewing and preparing for the certification exam.

 Del Mar College